boucaron/randomstuff/LLM/macbook-air-m4-local-llm-benchmark-july-2026.md

 * LFM 8B A1B demonstrates how efficient Mixture-of-Experts models can be on Apple Silicon.
 * Prism Bonsai 27B fits well in the memory but the memory bandwidth requirement makes it not useful in practice with about 10 to 6 tok/s.
 * Qwen 3 Coder 30B A3B provided the snappier low-latency responsiveness, the answers are short, enabling higher context density, and very good balance on the perceived capability in those tests.
+* Qwen 3.6 35 A3B is very good too, less snappier than the Qwen 3 Coder, probably better than Gemma 4 26B A4B, but details of what you do matters more.
+A bit more memory usage.
 * KV cache quantization reduces memory usage by 2–3 GB but decreases throughput in these tests.
 * On Apple Silicon, MoE models change the usual relationship between model size and speed.
 A 30B MoE model can outperform smaller dense models because only a fraction of parameters are active during generation.
 * A fanless 24 GB M4 MacBook Air can realistically run surprisingly large MoE models, while dense models above ~14B become bandwidth- and memory-limited.